hamzaouiii/cubrel-move/FEATURES.md

 | Bulk field update | `PUT /{module}`    | `ListActions/MassUpdateZone.vue` |

 A bulk field update applies one field/value pair uniformly to every selected record.
 If the target field is required, the whole request is rejected up front when the new value would be empty (`MassUpdateZone.vue` shows the same validation client-side that single-record editing uses).
 The value field also supports `record`-type targets (e.g. bulk-reassigning "Owned by") via the same `RecordSelectorDrawer` picker used on the record page.

+A field can also be excluded from bulk update entirely via `Field::enable_mass_update` (default `true`, no field-builder UI toggle — set directly in `config/stock_fields.php`). `MassUpdateZone.vue` filters such fields out of the field picker, and `RecordController` rejects a bulk update targeting one server-side regardless.
+Used today on date pairs where mass-updating would be semantically meaningless: invoices' issue/due dates, cases' opened/closed dates, orders' order/due dates, and meetings' start/end times.

 ### Export